OPM/ResInsight/Documentation/UsersGuide/WellPaths.md

 ## Well trajectories

 ResInsight can import Well trajectories from simple Ascii files.
-In addition a Statoil specific solution to retrieve Well Trajectories from their internal web service are implemented.
+In addition, a Statoil specific solution to retrieve Well Trajectories from their internal web service is implemented.

 ### Ascii Well Trajectories